Cervical Pain ICD 10 Codes Explained for Medical Billing

 - Revised code descriptions

-By subscribing to updates provided by the Centers of Medicare and Medicaid Services (CMS) and the American Medical Association (AMA), you will be able to make sure that your practice is up to date with the new requirements in the fields of coding.
+By subscribing to updates provided by the Centers for Medicare and Medicaid Services (CMS) and the American Medical Association (AMA), you will be able to make sure that your practice is up to date with all Cervical Pain ICD 10 coding requirements.